subdavis/Tusk/.github/CONTRIBUTING.md

 # Contribution Guidelines

-A more thorough set of contributing guidelines is fourthcoming, but here are the basics:
+A more thorough set of contributing guidelines is forthcoming, but here are the basics:

 * We welcome new contributors, but always review code.
 * Pull requests must address an issue in the issue tracker and be well-documented.